davesag/Frank/README.txt

 I want to be a part of it
 -------------------------
 So who is this project aimed at?
 Me really, in that I need to build a web-app for a project I am doing and figure a great way to learn more about Sinatra and Ruby and so on is to polish up a more feature complete generic web app that does the very core of what I believe all 'user aware' web apps need to be able to do.
+I'm also doing my best to produce fully validated HTMl and CSS.

 If you'd like to collaborate with me on this then please get in touch